Open-Industry-Project/Open-Industry-Project/README.md

 ![image](https://github.com/user-attachments/assets/1582640d-fd9c-48e2-9c72-4f5c03e1cb3a)

 The simulator will not communicate with any device until the "Enable Comms" checkbox is checked.

-Each tag group is associated with one PLC or or one OPC UA client.
-Multiple PLCs or OPC UA clients are supported.
-It is possible to set up multiple tag groups to connect to a single PLC, however, this is not recommended since the internal libraries (libplctag or open62541) are likely expecting a single endpoint device to be one connection.
+Tag Groups are a logical way to organize sets of tags.
+Each Tag Group is associated with one PLC or or one OPC UA client.
+When connecting to multiple PLCs or OPC UA endpoints, create a separate tag group for each one.

 The "Polling Rate" indicates how often OIPComms will read all the tags which are a part of that tag group.
-Note that the simulation does not read directly from the devices, it reads from a thread-safe data buffer that holds the value retained from the last poll.
+The simulation does not read directly from the devices, it reads from a thread-safe data buffer that holds the value retained from the last poll.
 Writing values from the simualtion occurs as soon as possible, and is also thread-safe.

 In the event that a write operation is queued by the simulation and a poll is half-way through completing (for example 100 out of 200 tags in the group have been read), the write operation will not complete until the poll completes.